sferes2/libfastsim/README.md

 Fastsim is a fast, lightweight simulator of a wheeled robot (khepera-like).

 This is the library version.
-A Sferes2 module and ros modules are available in separate repositories.
+A Sferes2 module and ros module are available in separate repositories.
+The ROS module currently uses this library, but not the sferes one (not yet).

 *If you use this software in an academic article, please cite:*